Non-negatively curved GKM orbifolds: A model

 Moreover, by \(P\) we denote the product \(\prod_i \Delta^{n_i}\times \prod_i \Sigma^{m_i}\) of which \(\tilde\Gamma\) is the vertex-edge-graph.

-\begin{lemma} \(G\) acts by face-preserving homeomorphisms on \(P\). \end{lemma} \begin{proof} We will show that \(G\) acts by automorphisms on the face poset of \(P\).
+\begin{lemma} In the above situation \(G\) acts by face-preserving homeomorphisms on \(P\). \end{lemma} \begin{proof} We will show that \(G\) acts by automorphisms on the face poset of \(P\).
 The action on \(P\) can then be constructed inductively because all the faces of \(P\) are homeomorphic to cones over their respective boundaries.

 The vertex-edge graphs of the \(k\)-dimensional faces of \(P\) are the \(\nabla\)-invariant \(k\)-valent subgraphs of \(\tilde\Gamma\).
 Since the \(G\)-action on \(\tilde\Gamma\) is compatible with \(\nabla\), it leaves the set of these subgraphs invariant.
 Hence, we have a \(G\)-action on the face poset of \(P\) and the claim follows. \end{proof}